peachy555/tictactoe/readme.md

   * create event listeners for 'difficulty' buttons and function to map the marking scheme with corresponding to difficulty selected.

 * Game board will left align when the window is too small (may be something to do with Semantic UI).

 * Finish multiplayer (online) mode.

+* Display/hide AI dropdown only when the game is on 'Single' mode.